 Pyrex Profile - Forest Fancies (1981)

 Forest Fancies became the newest Pyrex Ware pattern in early 1981.
 It took the place of blue Homestead, which has a similar background colour and had been recently discontinued.
 Differing from many Pyrex patterns, Forest Fancies does not have an alternating colour scheme, and all pieces are speckled beige with a brown pattern.
 Unlike Homestead, plain clear lids were always provided with Forest Fancies casseroles.

-This pattern appeared at a time when the variety of opal Pyrex items had been significantly diminished, and the full range encompasses only nesting bowl sets and 470/480 casseroles.
+By the early 1980s, oval casseroles had been discontinued and the popularity of refrigerator dishes was declining, so the full range encompasses only nesting bowl sets and Cinderella casseroles.
 Most Pyrex opal ware products were discontinued during 1986, and Forest Fancies was among them.
 It was designed by Marc G. Rubin.

 All shapes & sizes in Forest Fancies.
 Image from 1981 brochure.